RossanB/RestoRush/STATION_PLACEMENT_GUIDE.md

 - `StationStove.tscn` - For frying fries and eggs
 - `StationSink.tscn` - For getting water
 - `StationMixer.tscn` - For mixing milk into icecream
+- `StationTrashcan.tscn` - For discarding items (throw away what you're holding)

 ## Step-by-Step: Placing a Station